UK Council for Psychotherapy

 Overcome perfectionism problem - Counselling London & Psychotherapy London - perfectionism, perfectionist, perfectionists, perfectionism problem, dealing with perfectionism, make mistakes, making mistakes, fear of making mistakes

 Mystery, Not Knowing & Being In Control The need to have 100% security, be in full control & know everything may be a factor for some, affecting our decision making, choices.
 We may try to rule out surprises, spontaneity.
 Life and our future aren't predictable or always knowable.
 (Socrates writes of "I know that I know nothing".)
 Making things happen has its place, yet so does letting things happen, especially when we can't control things that can't be controlled.
 Life is also full of the unfamiliar, unexpected & uncontrollable.
 We may also want to let things unfold in their own time, own way.
 Little is guaranteed in life and the inevitability of change may not sit easy with us.
 Some of us may need to control things, because inside there is a part of us that feels out of control, doesn't know things, feels helpless, vulnerable, which we may struggle to bear, yet not knowing can be a place of intimacy in our relationship, as we let go of what we need to.
 Finding it hard to integrate the mystery of life, we may fear chaos, things falling apart, the mystery of death.
 Frustrated inside, we may struggle to accept the things we cannot control, which are out of our hands, yet remain powerful inside.
 Being powerless over other people & events, can be challenging for some, especially if we struggle with codependency.
 There is a great mystery beyond us.
 Some people call it consciousness, others God (as Nietzsche wrote "Life is not a problem to be solved, but a mystery to be lived").
 Trusting mystery and the unknown, sitting with not knowing, remaining in control, supported by our willpower & resolve and being in the moment, may be important.
 Some of these struggles may bring us up against our existential mysteries, the mystery of God.
 No one can state how the cosmos came into being, nor explain how consciousness exists.
-Learning to sit with the mystery of life (and dying) may be a challenge (See also Life's Predicaments, Paradoxes, Contradictions, Conflicts, Contrasts, Dilemmas, Ambivalence)
+Learning to sit with the mystery of life, mystery of time (and dying) may be a challenge (See also Life's Predicaments, Paradoxes, Contradictions, Conflicts, Contrasts, Dilemmas)

 The most beautiful thing we can experience is the mysterious.
 Albert Einstein